akinankarali/WorkWit/README.md

 # WorkWit
 This is a repository for Android course final project.
-You can manage your work schedule and use pomodoro cycles with WorkWit and also you can share this work plans with your friends.
-Furthermore, you can work as collaborate with them.
+With this application, you can create a work, add title, description, and priority to this work.
+You can update work and delete it like CRUD.
+Also sorting with high and low future and delete all function are in the menu.
+You can search works with titles.
+There is a database for saving all works.